Case studies

 Customer, via social

-“The lack of communication about winners and how many total entries were involved can be somewhat frustrating for those that have donated to many causes.”
+“The lack of communication about winners and how many total entries were involved can be somewhat frustrating for a that have donated to many causes.”

 Omaze Customer, via post-purchase survey